Stocks likely to drift as investors await Fed, earnings

 A recent Reuters poll shows the majority of Wall Street's top banks see the Fed holding off until at least September before raising rates.
 But the jobs report could shift those views again, especially since February marked the 12th straight month that employment gains have been above 200,000, the longest such run since 1994.

-While Wall Street's fear gauge, the CBOE Volatility Index .VIX, is above levels seen for most of the last two years, it remains well below its October high.
+While Wall Street's fear gauge, the CBOE Volatility Index, is above levels seen for most of the last two years, it remains well below its October high.

 That indicates institutional investors are not overly concerned about a big downward move at the moment, according to Randy Frederick, managing director of trading and derivatives for Charles Schwab in Austin, Texas.